Financial, Real Estate, Stock Markets Trends and Current Affairs

 The iPad's Average Selling Price Continues to - Business Insider -Aug 14, 2012 – The Average Selling Price (ASP) of Apple's iPad has fallen more than $100 in the past year.
 The iPhone's ASP, on the other hand, has been remarkably stable since the beginning of 2009, despite Apple's introduction of lower-cost options.
 The disparity probably reflects the relative maturity of the smartphone market versus the tablet market, where Apple is starting to shed its near-total dominance.

-chart of the day, the ipad's average selling price, august 2012chart of the day, the ipad's average selling price, august 2012
+chart of the day, the ipad's average selling price, august 2012

 Well, now its the iPhones turn, and this was foretold at least a year and a half in advance as well...